ifrederico/sublime-liveserverplus/README.md

 ## License

-MIT License - see LICENSE file for details.
+Modified MIT License- see LICENSE file for details.

 ## Support